zakariahmusic/DevUtils-app/README.md

      `carthage bootstrap --platform macOS`

  - Update signing Team to be your Personal or organizational Team in XCode.
 This is needed to build the app locally.
-As the signing step could be different between XCode versions, I may not be able to support you on this (help wanted, feel free to open PR to update this instruction).
+As the signing step could be different between XCode versions, I may not be able to support you on this (help wanted, feel free to open a PR to update this instruction).
 Please also check these articles to see if it helps:
    - https://developer.apple.com/support/code-signing/
    - https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7
  - Run the app in XCode.